University of Auckland Doctoral Scholarships

 University of Auckland Doctoral Scholarship regulations

-Please read the University of Auckland Doctoral Scholarships regulations for more information.
+For more information, please read the University of Auckland Doctoral Scholarships regulations.

 How can I find out if I am eligible for a guaranteed scholarship?